office-for-students/wagtail-CMS/README.md

 This now means when you run `docker-compose up` docker will rebuild the image using the new commands in the `Dcokerfile`, and then build a new container from that

+> *REMEMBER:* To run the commands above when switching back to the other branches on the project

 ## Configure

 ### Defaults